-- Each log record occupies 120 bytes of disk space. - Each megabit of traffic that is audited typically generates about 35 session records per second if every event is logged and there are no significant attacks.
+- Each log record occupies 100 bytes of disk space. - Each megabit of traffic that is audited generates 10 session records per second.
 If the traffic travels through a VPN tunnel, an additional five records per second are audited.

 If only drops are audited, the session records will drop significantly.
+In this case, you may see only about 1/2 session records per second per megabit.